 Because distributing secret keys in symmetric key encryption poses a problem, secret keys can be distributed using asymmetric key cryptosystems.
 Other means of distributing secret keys include face-to-face meetings to exchange keys, sending the keys by secure messenger, or some other secure alternate channel.
 Another method is to encrypt the secret key with another key, called a key encryption key, and send the encrypted secret key to the intended receiver.
 These key encryption keys can be distributed manually, but they need not be distributed often.
-The X9.17 Standard (ANSI X9.17 [Revised], "American data keys for encrypting the plain-text messages.
+The X9.17 Standard (ANSI X9.17 [Revised], "American National Standard for Financial Institution Key Management [Wholesale]," American Bankers Association, 1985) specifies key encryption keys as well as data keys for encrypting the plain-text messages.